Ajimaru/ajitroids/devtools/README.md

 `full-release.sh` is the central release and version management script for this project.
 It streamlines the entire publishing process, ensures consistent versioning, and automates the creation of changelogs and tags.
 The module is designed for developers who need a reliable and traceable release workflow.

+## Markdownlint Integration

+The release script checks all Markdown files using `markdownlint`.
+Results are saved in `devtools/markdownlint-log.txt`.
+Warnings **do not** abort the release process.

+## Black Integration

+All Python files in `modul/` and `tests/` are checked with Black in dry-run mode (`--check`).
+The output and any formatting warnings are saved in `devtools/black-logs.txt`.
+Warnings **do not** abort the release process.

+## flake8 Integration

+All Python files in `modul/` and `tests/` are checked with `flake8`.
+Additionally, an HTML report is generated in `devtools/flake8-report/` (`index.html`).
+Warnings or errors **do not** abort the release process.

+## Pytest, Coverage und htmlcov Integration

+The release script runs all tests using `pytest`.
+Test coverage is measured with the `--cov` option, and an HTML report is generated in the `/devtools/htmlcov` directory at the project root.
+If any test fails, the release script will **abort** immediately.

 ## Features

 - Interactive commit messages following Conventional Commits